hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 [Flow Cookbook]: /2016/12/20/flow-cookbook.html

-Flow and React are both Facebook projects;
-so as you might imagine, they work quite well together.
+Flow and React are both Facebook projects - so as you might imagine, they work quite well together.
 React components can take type parameters to specify types for props, default props, and state.
 Type-checking works well with both [functional and class components][].

 Flow type annotations provide an alternative to `propTypes` runtime checks.
-The Flow way has some advantages:
+Flow's static checking has some advantages:

 - Problems are reported immediately - it is not necessary to run tests that evaluate every component to identify `props` mismatches.